 - Misidentification of the species resulting in unintentional killing.

 The tusked frog is protected under the Nature Conservation Act 1992.
 It is an offence to hurt or interfere with the tusked frog in any other way than when accepted by the Act.

 Redland City Council manages environmental pests throughout the Redlands to minimise their impact on native ecosystems and animals such as the tusked frog.

 The tusked frog gets its name from a large pair of teeth in the male’s lower jaw.

 Be sure of your identification skills when killing cane toads so you don’t accidentally kill a tusked frog.

-If you have seen or suspect a tusked frog at any location, please report it to IndigiScapes on (07) 3824 8611.
+If you have seen or suspect you have seen a tusked frog, please report it to Atlas of Living Australia.